rcvink/feedback/README.md

 I used this exercise as a learning experience - prior to this I had only created full stack websites using Ruby (with Sinatra or Rails) for the back-end.
 In order to learn as much as possible, I decided to write a full stack JavaScript app to improve my understanding of that language and the tools available for it.

+The disadvantage to this was that it took me longer to set up the various parts of the app, leaving me with less time to improve code quality and implement user stories.

 More specifically, the app uses the technologies below for the following reasons:
 - Node.js:
   - as a learning exercise;